-Brown Sugar - The brown sugar will caramelize during the roasting process and give the candied sweet potatoes their distinct flavor.
+SUGAR - The brown sugar will caramelize during the roasting process and give the candied sweet potatoes their distinct flavor.

 Additions and Variations

-Maple Syrup - If you're not a fan of brown sugar.
-Try substituting the brown sugar with ¼ cup of maple syrup.
+MAPLE SYRUP - If you're not a fan of brown sugar, try substituting the brown sugar with ¼ cup of maple syrup.

-Orange - For a bit of extra holiday flavor, add a little bit of orange juice and/or orange zest.
+ORANGE - For a bit of extra holiday flavor, add a little bit of orange juice and/or orange zest.

-Yams - This recipe would also work great with yams instead of sweet potatoes.
+YAMS - This recipe would also work great with yams instead of sweet potatoes.
 True yams are not as sweet.
 So if you're looking to cut back on the sweetness a bit, using yams is a great way to do it.
 Also, yams have dark, rough skin and a white-ish flesh, whereas sweet potatoes have reddish skin and a pink interior.